ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 version that is currently running on the machine, starting from the version at the time of the server release.

 > .NET Core versions are specified in each RavenDB release "What's new" article if .NET was updated in that release.
-> Be sure to select the RavenDB version number that you are using.
+> Be sure to specify the RavenDB version number that you are using.

 To stay within a major or minor .NET release, but ensure flexibility with patch releases, use a floating integer `x`.